-John Treacy is the Chief Executive of Sport Ireland, the statutory agency for sport in Ireland.
+John Treacy is the former Chief Executive of Sport Ireland, the statutory agency for sport in Ireland.

 A distinguished athlete, John achieved international recognition by winning the World Cross Country Championships in 1978 before retaining the title the following year.

 In 1984, John won silver in the marathon at the Los Angeles Olympic Games.
 As Chief Executive of the Irish Sports Council, John oversaw the development of the organisation, the introduction of the Irish anti-doping programme, the allocation of state funding to national governing bodies for sport, the implementation of high performance systems and the roll out of the local sports partnership initiative to promote sport and physical activity in local communities.

 Zamila Bunglawala is International Director, at the UK Department for Education, where she leads on bilateral and multilateral international education partnerships, mobility programs, trade, higher education and data.
 Zamila is formerly Deputy Head of Unit and Deputy Director - Strategy and Insight, Race Disparity Unit at the Cabinet Office where she was the founding architect of the world-leading Ethnicity Facts and Figures website.

 Zamila has extensive international strategic policy and programmes experience in senior roles – including No.10 Prime Minister’s Strategy Unit and Implementation Unit at the Cabinet Office, Open Society Foundation, Brookings Institution and the United Nations in Sudan and Nepal.
 Zamila has led pioneering policy and program projects, specialising in education, employment, open data and digital, gender, SGBV, ethnic and faith minority groups, humanitarian conflicts and development.